shadrackjm/minimal-ecommerce-tall-stack/README.md

 ## Conclusion
 This project aims to provide a comprehensive guide for building a minimal e-commerce app using the TALL stack.
 Each step is designed to be straightforward and provide practical knowledge for developing modern web applications.

-## Contributions
-Feel free to contribute to this project by submitting issues or pull requests.
-Let's build something great together!

 ---

-This outline provides a clear structure for your documentation, detailing what has been completed and what remains to be done.
-It also offers a logical progression for anyone following along with the project.